dcj/Clojure-GeoSpatial-Study-Group/README.md

 * translating between `geo`/`jts` `geometry` and GeoJSON `geometry`

 I need to invoke the following operations/transformations independently:
-* Reading a string/file containing geoJSON into geoEDN (no need for `geo` here)
+* Reading a string/file containing GeoJSON into GeoEDN (no need for `geo` lib here)
-* Transforming a geoEDN feature into an `ovid/feature` (replacing geoEDN geometry with `jts` geometry
+* Transforming a GeoEDN feature into an `ovid/feature` (replacing GeoEDN geometry with `jts` geometry
-* Transforming an `ovid/feature` into a geoEDN feature (replacing `jts` geometry with geoEDN geometry
+* Transforming an `ovid/feature` into a GeoEDN feature (replacing `jts` geometry with GeoEDN geometry
-* Writing geoEDN to a string/file of (geo)JSON (no need for `geo` here)
+* Writing GeoEDN to a string/file of (Geo)JSON (no need for `geo` lib here)

 My motivations include:
-* I might want to manipulate the geoEDN (read from external) prior to conversion to an `ovid/feature` with `jts` geometry
+* I might want to manipulate the GeoEDN (read from external) prior to conversion to an `ovid/feature` with `jts` geometry
-* To visualize an `ovid/feature` using a Javascript GeoJSON library that has been wrapped/integrated with Clojurescript, the Clojurescript wrapper needs/requires geoEDN, not geoJSON.
+* To visualize an `ovid/feature` using a Javascript GeoJSON library that has been wrapped/integrated with Clojurescript, the Clojurescript wrapper needs/requires GeoEDN, not GeoJSON.

-At the moment, here is how I have to convert an `ovid/feature` into a geoEDN feature:
+At the moment, here is how I have to convert an `ovid/feature` into a GeoEDN feature:

 ```
-(defn feature->geoEDN-feature
+(defn feature->GeoEDN-feature
   [f]
   {:type "Feature"
    :properties (feature/properties f)
    :geometry (-> f
                  feature/geometry
                  geo.io/to-geojson
                  (json/read-str :key-fn keyword))})
 ```

 Yuck!

+We need functions that transform to/from a GeoEDN feature and an `ovid/feature`, and leave the EDN/JSON conversion to others.
+GeoJSON/GeoEDN Features and FeatureCollections contain a top-level key `type`, should this be transformed into a distinguished namedspaced key in the `ovid/feature` properties map?

+#### GeoJSON `FeatureCollection` considered harmful

 A GeoJSON `FeatureCollection` can be non-optimal/problematic to a Clojure developer, usually we'd prefer a (Clojure) collection of features, where we can bring the full power of Clojure to processing that collection.
-Maybe we need a function that converts a collection-of-features to a geoEDN `FeatureCollection`, if we need/want a FeatureCollection (can be needed for interop...
+We need functions that transform between collection-of-features and GeoJSOM/GeoEDN `FeatureCollection`.
+There is signicant interop value in `FeatureCollection`.

 #### `geo.io/read-geojson`